shurph-quiet-harbor/nextcaller-python-api/README.md

 **Response**:

-*Returns 204 No Content response in the case of the successful request.*
+*Returns **204 No Content** response in the case of the successful request.*

 Errors handling
 ---------------

+In case of wrong phone number a ValueError exception will be thrown:

+    ValueError('Invalid phone number: 1221. .........)

+In case of wrong profile id a ValueError exception will be thrown:

+    ValueError('Invalid profile id: assw2. .........)

-In case the library gets a response with the http code more or equal 400, the [requests.exceptions.HTTPError](http://docs.python-requests.org/en/latest/api/#requests.exceptions.HTTPError) exception is raised.
+In case of the library gets a response with the http code more or equal 400, the [requests.exceptions.HTTPError](http://docs.python-requests.org/en/latest/api/#requests.exceptions.HTTPError) exception is raised.